Canada Interest Rate Forecast 2024-2028

 For more information about the 2024 Bank of Canada rate announcement schedule, read more here 👈

-• On Wednesday, April 10, 2024, The Bank of Canada announced that it will be holding its rate, keeping the policy rate at 5.00%.
+• On Wednesday, October 23, 2024, The Bank of Canada announced that it will be cutting its rate, bringing the policy rate to 3.75%.

 • Recent data indicates inflation is decelerating toward the Bank of Canada’s target, coupled with slow economic growth.